 This page presents an overview of some tools and various snippets of code I originally wrote for personal use.
-I’ll be adding some more coding projects as I find time to whip them into release worthy shape.
-Some have been moved to GitHub.
+Most of the code is generally available in various repositories on my Github page.

 And to quote the GNU General Public License: «..
 This program is distributed in the hope that it will be useful ..».